23technologies/testbed-gardener/README.md

 ``python3 -m pip install git+https://git.openstack.org/openstack/ospurge``

 ## Configuration
-All relevant steps happen in the folder terraform
+All relevant steps happen in the ./terraform folder

 Copy ``secure.yaml.sample`` to ``secure.yaml`` and ``clouds.yaml.sample`` to ``clouds.yaml``
 and fill in the correct credentials for your openstack-cloud.